moiddar/Revenue-Forecasting-with-Random-Forest/README.md

   </tr>
   <tr>
     <td style="padding: 30px;">Company A's forecasting wasn't accurate, having an error of around 13%</td>
-    <td style="padding: 30px;">Using a Random Forrest model to reduce the overall error down to 0.76%</td>
+    <td style="padding: 30px;">Using a Random Forest model to reduce the overall error down to 0.76%</td>
   </tr>
 </table>

 <br>
 <br>

-Random Forrest and Prophet were used to forecast revenue.
-Prophet had an error of 3.29% while Random Forrest after hyperparameter tuning had an error of **0.76%** when comparing the total actual revenue to the total predicted revenue across the 8 month test period.
+Random Forest and Prophet were used to forecast revenue.
+Prophet had an error of 3.29% while Random Forest after hyperparameter tuning had an error of **0.76%** when comparing the total actual revenue to the total predicted revenue across the 8 month test period.
 The model is more useful for practical business needs like monthly or yearly forecasts than it is from a pure data perspective of forecasting the daily revenue.

 ![output](https://github.com/user-attachments/assets/81c41e94-c27d-4eb1-9ad5-6d8374064709)